Is Discharge a Symptom of Pregnancy?

 - Still, an odorous discharge is not a sign of pregnancy.

 As a rule:

 If the color of your discharge is different than usual (e.g., yellow or green), has an unpleasant odor, or if you are experiencing other symptoms (burning, itching, pain), ask your doctor to check for a yeast infection, bacterial infection or STD.
 Most cases are easily treatable.

 If you are pregnant and experiencing unusual discharge, seek medical advice.
 When left untreated, pathogens can reach the baby, creating health risks such as premature birth.

 - For more information, go to (Sexually Transmitted) Diseases During Pregnancy.

 Cervical Mucus — Am I Pregnant?

-You may still be unsure why your body is undergoing changes, even after reading this article.
-Go to Symptoms of Pregnancy to know what to look for!
+Even after reading this article, you may still be unsure why your body is undergoing changes.
+Go to Symptoms of Pregnancy to know what to look for.